EmuraDaisuke/MemoryAllocator.KanameShiki/README.md

 ### Own thread FreeList and other threads FreeList
 * Keep allocatable space
 * The own thread FreeList is guaranteed to be accessed by its own thread (no atomic operation, no CAS operation)
-* Other thread FreeList is accessed simultaneously from multiple threads
+* Other thread FreeList is accessed simultaneously from multiple threads (RevolverAtomic)
 * FreeList is distributedly accessed by its own thread and other threads (improved parallel operation efficiency)
 * Do not transfer thread execution right